 \subsection{Comparison with State-of-the-art Efficient Learning Methods}

-We compare our proposed {\tt ETuner} with state-of-the-art efficient training methods, including layer freezing methods i) Egeria~\cite{wang2023egeria} and ii) SlimFit~\cite{liu2021autofreeze}, iii) sparse training framework RigL~\cite{evci2020rigging}, and iv) efficient continual learning framework Ekya~\cite{bhardwaj2022ekya}.
-The results are presented in Table \ref{compare_freezing}.
-Since all these methods do not consider optimizations of inter-tuning, their benefits in efficiency and accuracy are significantly limited.
-For a thorough comparison, we integrate our inter-tuning optimization, LazyTune, into all methods with identical configurations.
-Table \ref{compare_freezing} shows that even with LazyTune integration, {\tt ETuner} still consistently outperforms all these methods, providing 2.1$\times$, 2.2$\times$, 2.7$\times$, and 2.0$\times$ energy savings, respectively, while delivering 1.78\%, 2.18\%, 2.33\%, and 1.50\% higher accuracy.
+We compare {\tt EdgeOL} with state-of-the-art efficient training methods, including layer freezing methods i) Egeria~\cite{wang2023egeria} and ii) SlimFit~\cite{liu2021autofreeze}, iii) sparse training framework RigL~\cite{evci2020rigging}, and iv) efficient online learning framework Ekya~\cite{bhardwaj2022ekya}.
+Results are presented in Table \ref{compare_freezing}.
+Since all these methods do not consider optimizations of inter-tuning, which significantly limits their benefits in efficiency and accuracy.
+For a thorough comparison, we integrate our inter-tuning optimization, DAF, into all methods with identical configurations.
+Table \ref{compare_freezing} shows that even with DAF integration, {\tt EdgeOL} still consistently outperforms all these methods, providing 2.1$\times$, 2.2$\times$, 2.8$\times$, and 2.0$\times$ energy savings, respectively, while delivering 1.78\%, 2.18\%, 2.33\%, and 1.50\% higher accuracy.

-{\tt ETuner} outperforms Egeria due to its more flexible and finer-grained layer-freezing approach.
-Specifically, {\tt ETuner} assesses layers individually rather than in modules (i.e., layer blocks), and it freezes all identified converged layers without forcing layers to be frozen sequentially from front to back.
-Hence, it avoids overtraining already converged layers positioned in the middle of a non-converged module or after a non-converged layer.
-Against SlimFit, {\tt ETuner}'s advantage lies in the use of a more reliable metric: layer representational similarity.
-It directly analyzes layer outputs, offering a more accurate assessment than indirect methods like monitoring weight update magnitudes, which SlimFit employs.
-In contrast to RigL, {\tt ETuner} effectively reduces computation without introducing sparsity to model training, averting challenges such as GPU underutilization and workload imbalance issues caused by sparse training.
-Compared to Ekya, {\tt ETuner} eliminates the inefficiency of Ekya's trial-and-error method in training configuration (e.g., which layers to freeze), ensuring more effective and efficient performance improvements.
+{\tt EdgeOL} outperforms Egeria due to its more flexible and finer-grained layer-freezing approach.
+Specifically, {\tt EdgeOL} assesses layers individually rather than in modules (i.e., layer blocks), and it freezes all identified converged layers without forcing layers to be frozen sequentially from front to back.
+Hence, it avoids overtraining already converged layers in the middle of a non-converged module or after a non-converged layer.
+Against SlimFit, {\tt EdgeOL}'s advantage lies in the use of a more reliable metric: layer representational similarity.
+This directly analyzes layer outputs, offering a more accurate assessment than indirect methods like monitoring weight update magnitudes, which SlimFit employs.
+In contrast to RigL, {\tt EdgeOL} effectively addresses sparse training challenges, such as GPU underutilization and workload imbalance.
+Compared to Ekya, {\tt EdgeOL} eliminates the inefficiency of Ekya's trial-and-error method in training configuration (e.g., which layers to freeze), ensuring more effective and efficient performance improvements.